thecsea/twofactor-dir/README.md

 after this you will see new files and htaccess updated

+We suggest to hide via htaccess the *twofactor-dir* installation directory

 ###First Use
 You can get secret or QR code on `YOUR_DIR/get_qr.php`